josephsl/wintenApps/addoninternals.md

 ## Add-on contents

 The Windows App Essentials add-on consists of a global plugin and app modules for various universal apps included with Windows 10 and later.
 The Windows App Objects (shortened to WinAppObjs), the global plugin portion of this add-on, provides foundations such as overlay classes for frequently encountered controls in Windows an universal apps.
 Until 2022, UIA event tracking and logger facility was also part of the add-on, replaced by Event Tracker add-on.
 Until 2018, the global plugin was also responsible for add-on update feature, documented here for sake of completeness.
-With the integration of updated dialog detection in NVDA 2024.1, the global plugin became empty until March 2025 when a global yet hacky mechanism to enable mouse and touchscreen navigation in WinUI 3 apps such as Copilot and parts of Windows 11 File Explorer was introduced and subsequently removed in April 2025 when it became part of NVDA 2025.2.
+With the integration of updated dialog detection in NVDA 2024.1, the global plugin became empty.

+The empty global plugin module saw renewed activity throughout 2025.
+In March,  a global yet hacky mechanism to enable mouse and touchscreen navigation in WinUI 3 apps such as Copilot and parts of Windows 11 File Explorer was introduced.
+In June, a mechanism to handle UIA notifications from elements with native window handle was added by patching NVDA's own UIA handler (patching NVDA itself was and still is possible); among other things, this change introduces proper support for Windows 11 Voice Access and allows window restore/maximize/snap to be reported when Windows+arrow keys are pressed in Windows 11 24H2 and later.
+These additions became part of NVDA 2025.2.

 In regards to app modules, these were included to either provide workarounds or enhance the user experience.
 For example, the app module for Settings app (systemsettings) allows NVDA to announce Windows Update download and installation progress, and app module for modern keyboard (windowsinternal_composableshell_experiences_textinput_inputapp) provides support for more modern input facilities such as enhanced dictation and suggested actions.
-In March 2025, the last two app modules - modern keyboard and Copilot WebView2 version - were removed, therefore there are no app modules included with the add-on code repository apart from an empty app module in case app modules are needed in the future.
-We'll meet some of these app modules (no longer included but documented) in subsequent sections.
+Sometimes app modules relied on NVDA patching mechanism from the global plugin, a notable example is announcing dictated text while using Windows 11 Voice Access (voiceaccess).
+We'll meet some of these app modules in subsequent sections.

 ### A note on feature parity with NVDA screen reader